shrouthy/Karthikeya-M-Shrouthi/README.md

 ## 👋 Hey there!
 I'm Karthikeya

-I'm a curious-minded **Data Analyst** from Bengaluru who believes that *every number hides a story*—and I love bringing those stories to life!
+I'm a curious-minded **Data Analyst** from Bengaluru who believes that *every number hides a story* and I love bringing those stories to life!

 With a strong foundation in **SQL, Python, Excel, Power BI, and Tableau**, I transform raw data into insights that drive real-world business decisions.